ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 In this example, we call `ray.put` explicitly.
 However, normally this call would happen under the hood when a Python object is passed into a remote function or returned from a remote function.

+# Feedback is Appreciated

+This project is in its early stages.
+If you try it out, we'd love to hear your thoughts and suggestions.